 Overstaying your immigration permission in the UK

 If someone’s immigration permission expires, but they do not leave the UK, they become an ‘overstayer’ who is in the UK illegally.
 This can have very serious consequences (see below).
-Here is how to avoid becoming an overstayer if the Tier 4 application you make in the UK is refused.
+Here is how to avoid becoming an overstayer if the Student immigration application you make in the UK is refused.

 My immigration permission expired while my application was with the Home Office